njhlai/PyBaNN/README.md

 - `protocol` is the neural network protocol you wish to run
 - `hidden_layer` is a list of integers, specifying the number of hidden layers (i.e. layers besides the input and output layers)
 - `epoch` is the number of times to repeat the training
-- In training, we break the training data into small batches and train on each of them in turn. `batch_size` is the size of these batches
+- During training, we break the training data into small batches and train on each of them in turn. `batch_size` is the size of these batches

 The available neural network protocol which has been implemented at current are in the `network` folder.
 For details on each protocol, see [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com).